mmeidlinger/lut_ldpc/README.md

 ## Density evolution
 ### Running simulations
 `de_sim` is the program to run density evolution simulation.
-Exceot to `-h` for help in only takes a parameter file  via the `-p`  option
+Except for the `-h` option,  in only takes a parameter file  via the `-p`  option:
 ```
-bin/ber_sim -p params/de_sim.ini.example
+$ bin/ber_sim -p params/de_sim.ini.example
 ```
 To simulate [`params/de.ini.example`](params/de.ini.example)
 ```